-This is an open public event chaired by Lynn Jamieson, the President of the British Sociological Association on the eve of their annual conference which is taking place in Birmingham.
+This open public event chaired by Lynn Jamieson, the President of the British Sociological Association on the eve of their annual conference, which is taking place in Birmingham.
 All with an interest in Birmingham are welcome and invited to participate in discussion, from those who have never heard of sociology to long-term sociologists.

 - Birmingham Centre for Contemporary Cultural Studies, photography and diversity, Professor Matthew Hilton, University of Birmingham

 - Mapping Birmingham’s Superdiversity, Dr Nando Sigona, University of Birmingham and a contribution from Julia King, LSE